Male Breast Reduction Surgery to Improve Your Physical and Emotional Health

-Gynecomastia can occur as early as puberty, but in some cases, resolves without treatment within six months to two years.
-When the condition persists beyond age 17 (in up to 20 per cent of individuals), men may look to have the excess tissue removed to achieve a more masculine chest.
+Gynecomastia can occur as early as puberty, but in some cases, it resolves without treatment within 6 months to 2 years.
+When the condition persists beyond age 17 (in up to 20% of individuals), men may look to have the excess tissue removed to achieve a more masculine chest.

-Many men feel the results are very positive for this day surgery procedure.
-Gynaecomastia is a condition that can cause negative effects on one’s confidence and self-esteem, therefore the removal of man boobs can be life-changing for many patients.
+Many men feel the results are very positive for this procedure.
+Gynaecomastia is a condition that can cause negative effects on one’s confidence and self-esteem, therefore, the removal of gynaecomastia can be life-changing for many patients.

 Gynaecomastia surgery is covered by Medicare with appropriate health fund cover when deemed medically necessary.
 Some rebates may be claimable, reducing out-of-pocket costs; however, this can differ case-by-case.

 With over two decades of practice in gynaecomastia surgery, Dr Tony Prochazka is a renowned figure in the cosmetic surgery industry.
 He was the inaugural Dean of the Faculty of Medicine at the Australasian College of Cosmetic Surgery and a former Vice President of the Cosmetic Physicians Society of Australasia.